w3c/tokyo18-workshop/README.md

-# W3C Workshop on Mangas and Cartoons in Digital Publishing
+# W3C Workshop on Manga, Comics, and Fixed Layout Publications
-Web site of the Workshop on Mangas and Cartoons, held in Tokyo in September '18
+Web site of the W3C Workshop on Manga, Comics, and Fixed Layout Publications, held in Tokyo in September '18